Jessica-0209/Project-2025/README.md

 ```
 - Connects to subscriber and prints stored MAC-based event records

-## 7. Reconnect to Wifi
+## 7. Terminate all Processes

-Dynamically fetch the wireless interface name and reconnect to Wi-Fi
 ```
-sudo ./reconnect_wifi
+Ctrl+C
 ```
+in all the terminals